About Chun

 Hi, I'm Chun.
 Two decades building products in markets where the standard playbook fails.
+Now I build AI products for those same markets.
 That's where my focus lives.

 Building for Scale